xyecoding/myBlog/source/_posts/Tips-in-Papers.md

       calculate class separation.
 Examples, artificial neural networks, support vector machine, decision tree classifier, and expert system.
 4. On the Basis of Pixel Information Used
+   1. Per pixel classifier
+   2. sub-pixel classifier
+   3. per field classifier
+   4. object-oriented Classifier
+5. On the number of outputs for each spatial element
+   1. Hard classification
+   2. Soft classification also known as fuzzy classification
+6. On the Basis of Spatial Information
+   1. Spectral Classifier
+   2. Contextual Classifier
+   3. Spectral-contextual Classifier
+7. Multiple classifiers approach

+#### Decision Tree

+DT calculates class membership by repeatedly partitioning a dataset into uniform subsets.
+Hierarchical classifier permits the acceptations and rejection of class labels at each intermediary stage.
+This method consists of 3 parts: partitioning the nodes, find the terminal nodes and allocation of class label to terminal nodes.

 # Transfer Learning